February 22 marked the 100th anniversary of the birth of Stanley Green. “OK, move on, nothing to see here”.

 Back to Stanley.
 Would it help if I said “The Passion Protein Man”?
 Or that bloke with the placard demanding “less lust” and “less sitting down”?

 Tourists and Londoners alike from the late sixties to the nineties will have seen Stanley.
-He stan 3was the tall, thin man in mackintosh or anorak and an Afrika Korps-style forage cap on his head who arrived on his bike from Ealing where he lived and paraded most days from Oxford Circus along Oxford Street towards Bond Street sometimes straying into Regent Street.
+He was the tall, thin man in mackintosh or anorak and an Afrika Korps-style forage cap on his head who arrived on his bike from Ealing where he lived and paraded most days from Oxford Circus along Oxford Street towards Bond Street sometimes straying into Regent Street.

 His placard said it all, but for those wishing to learn more of the perils of a prawn could buy his pamphlet.
 It was amateurishly printed and hand stapled.
 I know because I have one.
 Inside is a gentle polemic barkingly expressed about the aforementioned hazards of a sedentary, lustful pea-indulging lifestyle.